 Faculty of Medicine, Pharmacy and Odonto-Stomatology, University of Bamako, provides Open Access to theses and dissertations defended from 2002 to 2004.

-Researchers from Mali publish articles in international Open Access journals, for example 75 articles have been published with BioMed Central – an STM (Science, Technology and Medicine) publisher which has pioneered the Open Access publishing model – and among them there are highly accessed articles by researchers from Aidemet, Direction Régional de la Santé de Kayes (Conseiller technique), Ecole Nationale de Medecine, Medical Research and Training Centre, University of Mali, Hôpital de Sikasso, Fondation Merieux Mali, Faculty of Medicine, Pharmacy and Odontostomatology, University of Bamako, Department of Traditional Medicine, UNICEF Mali and WHO.
+In 2013, researchers from Mali were reported to publish articles in international Open Access journals, for example 75 articles have been published with BioMed Central – an STM (Science, Technology and Medicine) publisher which has pioneered the Open Access publishing model – and among them there are highly accessed articles by researchers from Aidemet, Direction Régional de la Santé de Kayes (Conseiller technique), Ecole Nationale de Medecine, Medical Research and Training Centre, University of Mali, Hôpital de Sikasso, Fondation Merieux Mali, Faculty of Medicine, Pharmacy and Odontostomatology, University of Bamako, Department of Traditional Medicine, UNICEF Mali and WHO.

 84 articles have been published in Public Library of Science (PLoS) international Open Access journals: PLoS ONE, PLoS Biology, PLoS Medicine and PLoS Neglected Tropical Diseases by researchers from Centre de Santé de Référence de Kati; Centre pour le Développement des Vaccins; Centre National d'Appui à la Lutte contre la Maladie; Direction Nationale de la Santé; Hôpital Gabriel Touré; Institut National de la Recherche en Santé Publique, Ministère de la Santé; Institute of African Tropical Ophthalmology; International Livestock Research Institute (ILRI); Laboratoire Central Vétérinaire; Malaria Research and Training Centre, Faculty of Medicine Pharmacy and Dentistry, and Faculty of Science and Technology, University of Bamako; Programme National de Lutte contre la Cécité du Mali, and Programme National de Lutte Contre la Schistosomiase, Ministère de la Santé.